TareqK/Compiler-Construction-Course/Notes/lexicalAnalysis.markdown

 there are 2 types of Finite State Automata

-##### Deterministic Finite State Automata

-If A Machine is not non-deterministic, we call it a Deterministic Finite State Automata ie :

-1. There are **NO** &lambda;-states.

-2. **AND** There is **NO** more than one transition from the same state on the same input.

-Only Deterministic Finite State Automata are used for compilers.

 ##### Non-Deterministic Finite State Automata

 An algorithm is non-deterministic or fuzzy if there are